Core-Keeper-Modding/Core-Keeper-Component-Compendium/guide.md

 Mark `(AUX)` after component means it's a Aux Inventory component.
 This means most of the time this component won't be found on the entity or item itself, instead this component will be stored in a separate data table accessible with item's `inventoryAuxDataIndex`

+## Contribution

+If you know some information about components, you can contribute to this guide via this [repo](https://github.com/Core-Keeper-Modding/Core-Keeper-Component-Compendium/tree/main)

 ## Pug.ECS.Authoring
 - `AchievementTrackerAuthoring`
   - `AchievementTrackerCD`